 - a.
-Use DIR State Contract All technology, equipment and software must be purchased from the DIR State Contract.
-The county may submit a written request for exception that demonstrates why the DIR contract cannot be used for this project. - b.
-Inventory Equipment purchased with grant funds is the property of the county.
-The Commission requires each grantee to maintain an inventory record of all equipment purchased with grant funds.
-After the grant period expires, the grantee must complete a physical inventory of all grant funded property and must reconcile the results with the existing property records.
+Use DIR State Contract-Counties must purchase all technology, equipment and software must be purchased from the Department of Information Resources (DIR) State Contract.
+A county may submit a written request for exception that demonstrates why the DIR contract cannot be used for this project or is not cost-effective.
+Entities not eligible to purchase under the DIR contract must adopt and follow procurement policies and document cost comparisons prior to making equipment purchases. - b.
+Inventory-Equipment purchased with grant funds by a county is the property of the county.
+Non-county grantees must include in their proposal a plan for equipment purchased with grant funds when the program ends.
+TIDC requires each grantee to maintain an inventory record of all equipment purchased with grant funds.
+After the grant period expires, the grantee must complete a physical inventory of all grant-funded property and must reconcile the results with the existing property records.
 The inventory report must be submitted and reconcile with the final financial expenditure report. - c.
-Equipment and Software Maintenance- All equipment purchased with grant funds may include up to three (3) years of maintenance to ensure the equipment will operate as intended during and beyond the grant period.
+Equipment and Software Maintenance-All equipment purchased with grant funds may include up to three (3) years of maintenance to ensure the equipment will operate as intended during and beyond the grant period.
 For multi-year grants, the cost of the actual equipment and other one-time costs will only be funded the first year of the grant and will not factor into the overall project costs in subsequent years of funding. - d.
-Technology Standards Software developed with grant funds must conform to applicable industry information exchange standards including the National Information Exchange Model (NIEM) and the Electronic Case File (ECF) 4 standards.
+Technology Standards-Software developed with grant funds must conform to applicable industry information exchange standards including the National Information Exchange Model (NIEM) and the Electronic Case File (ECF) 4 standards.
 Applications that include information technology projects must also address how the projects meet applicable technology standards adopted by the Texas Department of Information Resources (DIR) and Judicial Committee on Information Technology (JCIT) as applicable.
 If no relevant standards are available from DIR or JCIT, then the county must meet commonly accepted technology standards such as Open Data Base Compliant (ODBC) or Transmission Control Protocol/Internet Protocol (TCP/IP) as applicable.